How I Help

 When those conditions persist, growth may continue for a time—but it becomes harder to predict, transfer, and scale.

-What Actually Scales
+What Actually Holds Up

 • You can explain where revenue comes from—without naming people